Master of Science - Neonatal Nurse Practitioner

 Additional Requirements Upon Admission

 • All newly admitted students will receive an email from the SON Required Documentation email address, shown below, with detailed instruction to utilize the required CastleBranch web-based software system.
-This system requires a one time fee and is where students will upload and manage required documents."son_required_documentation@stonybrook.edu"
+This system requires a one-time fee and is where students will upload and manage required health and professional documents.
+NP Student Malpractice Insurance is required from admission through graduation. son_required_documentation@stonybrook.edu

 • Technology Requirements